 Aromatherapy is the therapeutic use of essential oils, highly concentrated aromatic extracts from plants.
 Essential oils can be used in many applications to influence, alter or modify mind, body or spirit; physiology or mood.

 Consultation with a qualified aromatherapist is strongly recommended when using essential oils during pregnancy.
-Sonya uses high quality essential oils and a variety of massage techniques safe and appropriate for each stage of pregnancy.
+Sonya of Mother Nurture uses high quality essential oils and a variety of massage techniques safe and appropriate for each stage of pregnancy.

 Burns, E., Blamey, C., Ersser, S.J., Lloyd, L., Barnetson, L. (1999).
 The Use of Aromatherapy in Intrapartum Midwifery Practice, An Evaluative Study.
 Oxford: Oxford Centre for Health Care Research and Development

 Burns, E., Zobbi, V, Panzeri, D., Oskrochi, R., Regalia, A. (2007).
 Aromatherapy in Childbirth: a pilot randomised controlled trial.
 Obstetrics & Gynaecology.
 2007 July 114 (7): 838-844

 Fanner, F. (2005).
 The Use of Aromatherapy for Pain Management Through Labour.
 International Journal of Clinical Aromatherapy.
 2 (1): 10-14

 Becoming a new mum (or dad) is life changing!
 This time is full of wonder and excitement as well as challenges and readjustment.
 During the postnatal period aromatherapy and massage can be beneficial for new mums as they recover from birth and adjust to the physical as well as emotional demands of motherhood.

 Aromatherapy and/or massage can provide support for new mums in the following ways: